quixio/quix-streams/docs/api-reference/sinks.md

 [[VIEW SOURCE]](https://github.com/quixio/quix-streams/blob/main/quixstreams/sinks/base/sink.py#L60)

-A base class for batching sinks, that need to accumulate the data first before sending it to the external destinatios.
+A base class for batching sinks, that need to accumulate the data first before sending it to the external destinations.

 Examples: databases, objects stores, and other destinations where writing every message is not optimal.